cxk280/mozart-graphql-urbit/README.md

 # Mozart, a GraphQL Server for Hoon

 This project is a GraphQL Server established according to the official spec (see [here](https://github.com/graphql/graphql-spec) and [here](https://spec.graphql.org/June2018/)).
 It is client-agnostic.
-So far, we've been testing it with [Insomnia](https://insomnia.rest/), which offers a handy option to send a GraphQL-formatted request, but technically any HTTP POST request conforming to the spec should work.
+So far, I've have been testing it with [Insomnia](https://insomnia.rest/), which offers a handy option to send a GraphQL-formatted request, but technically any HTTP POST request conforming to the spec should work.

 As currently implemented, Mozart parses incoming GraphQL requests and sends an outbound request to a Node server which returns a result from a MongoDB database.
 Current functionality is limited to queries.
 An illustration of the workflow is below: